Abarim Publications' online Biblical Hebrew Dictionary

 Blood plays an enormously important role in the Bible, but the precise reason for this appears to have been lost over time.
 Here at Abarim Publications we're pretty sure that our word דם (dam) does not only denote the bodily fluid that we call blood today, but all internal bodily fluids: blood, lymph, bile, etcetera.
 In the Bible too, blood is proverbially red, but just as glass is proverbially clear, not all glass is.
 Read our article on אזוב ('ezob), meaning hyssop, for a brief discussion on how people can wash their robes in lamb's blood and have them come out white and clean (Revelation 7:14).

 It's essential that the reader understands that the Hebrews associated blood differently than we do today: Our English word "blood" is primary; it's not obviously derived from something more fundamental, and it serves as the base for a small group of blood-words which mostly have to do with violence.
 In Hebrew the word for "blood" is first of all an associative (albeit not necessarily etymological) part of a cluster of roots that have to do with stillness and productivity.
-Secondarily, the Torah emphasizes that blood serves the body as the seat of the soul and was for that reason not to be consumed (Genesis 9:4, Leviticus 17:10-14, Deuteronomy 12:24, Acts 15:20, Acts 21:25).
-The only "blood" that could be consumed was the "blood of grapes" (Genesis 49:11, Deuteronomy 32:14), which comes about when grapes are plucked from their branches and their individual juices are united and blended (which also explains why Jesus would insist that His "blood" would be drank; obviously not the blood of His earthly body).
+Secondarily, the Torah emphasizes that blood serves the body as the seat of the soul and was for that reason not to be consumed (Genesis 9:4, Leviticus 17:10-14, Deuteronomy 12:24, Acts 15:20, 21:25).
+The only "blood" that could be consumed was the "blood of grapes" (Genesis 49:11, Deuteronomy 32:14), which comes about when grapes are plucked from their branches and their individual juices are united and blended (which also explains why Jesus would insist that his "blood" would be drank; obviously not the blood of his earthly body).

 Blood is the seat of the soul but the Hebrew idea of soul — נפש (nepesh) — is not at all the same as what people today commonly think it is (and the translation of the word nepesh as "soul" is really quite unfortunate).
 In Hebrew, one's nepesh equals not some vague ethereal substance but simply one's condition of being alive; it is closely associated with the acts of breathing (the Hebrews clearly understood the respiratory system and knew that blood transports one's breath) and secondarily with desiring or wanting.
 The Hebrew word commonly translated with "spirit" is also not as esoteric as our word "spirit" is today.
 It is the word רוח (ruah), which also means wind.
 Like so: